Sourcing and Manufacturing in China

 Quality Control:

-• Conduct regular quality checks throughout the production process.
+Conduct regular quality checks throughout the production process to ensure optimal quality.

 Pro Tip: Implement a quality management system (QMS) to standardise procedures.